sierranels007/sierranels007.github.io/_projects/04-automated-can-crusher/index.md

 ## Mechanical Design

-The crushing mechanism had to transfer force through the center of the can while remaining aligned throughout its motion.
+The crushing mechanism had to transfer force through the center of the can while remaining aligned throughout its vertical motion.

 The mechanical design included: